 Appealing a decision

 If you think a life insurance company hasn’t underwritten you properly for sleep apnea, you can appeal the decision.
-To be reconsidered, you may need to demonstrate to the carrier that an error or omission was made, however.
-It helps if you work with your doctor.
-Ask him or her to provide documentation that your condition is under control and your long-term prognosis is good.
+To be reconsidered, you may need to demonstrate that an error or omission was made.
+It helps if you work with your physician.
+Ask your doctor to provide documentation that your condition is under control and your long-term prognosis is good.